-Non-specific interference is associated with binding of components in the ELISA to non-specific binding sites such as polystyrene plates, or cross-reactivity of ELISA assay reagents.
-Observing high assay background OD readings is often a result of non-specific interference that will limit the quantification range of the assay and reduce assay sensitivity.
+Non-specific interference is associated with binding of components in the ELISA to non-specific binding sites such as polystyrene plates.
+Observing high assay background OD readings is often a result of non-specific interference that will limit the quantification range of the assay.

 Specific interference refers to the unwanted interaction of sample constituents with components of the ELISA assay (generally the ELISA's antibodies) resulting in either a false-positive, or false-negative result.
 There are numerous excellent publications describing the causes of immunoassay interference and resulting artefactual results (see for example, Kragstrup et al., 2013; Tate and Ward, 2004).
 For example, a false-positive result can be because of the presence of an unknown protein in the sample binding to the capture and/or detection antibodies in the absence of target antigen, thereby providing a bridge between the assay antibodies.
 In contrast, a false-negative result can occur if an unknown protein in the sample binds to the capture antibody and competes with antigen binding.
 Well-described examples include rheumatoid factor (RF) and heterophilic antibodies (HA) such as human anti-mouse antibodies (HAMA), all of which can complex with the specific ELISA antibodies and cause detection and sensitivity difficulties.
-"Spike-and-recovery" as well as "Linearity-of-dilution" and "Parallelism" experiments help to detect such interferences and thus are an indispensable tool for validating ELISA assays.
+"Spike-and-recovery" as well as "Linearity-of-dilution" experiments help to detect such interferences and thus are an indispensable tool for validating ELISA assays.